 Inspects a fleet of twenty-one Small Passenger Vessels, better known as “T” boats.
 These “T” boats carry passengers for hire to tourist destinations such as La Parguera’s Phosphorescent Bay, Guanica’s Gilligan’s Island, Mona & Desecheo Islands, and to Coffin Island from Ponce.

 Conducts Safety & Security inspections on seventeen Designated Waterfront Facilities.
 This includes oil, chemical, LNG & LPG, and general freight facilities.

-Investigates pollution incidents on over 100 miles of coastline, from Rincon to Guayama.
+Investigates pollution incidents on over 100 miles of coastline, from Maunabo to Aguadilla.
 Because of aggressive prevention campaigns by the Coast Guard, in recent years oil spills have declined considerably on the south and west coasts of Puerto Rico.

 LT Yamaris D. Barril

 Ponce, PR 00716

 For Coast Guard personnel stationed in Ponce, there are no military installations nearby.
 Housing is on the economy, and eligible dependents attend the Caribbean School, the only accredited English language school recognized by the DOD.
 DOD pays the tuition and fees for active duty dependents.
 Medical and dental care is also on the economy, choosing from a primary care manager from a list of doctors accredited by TRICARE.